GoAbroad

 API: Experience Tuscania, Italy (Scholarships Available)

-A Guide to Studying Abroad in Tuscania
+How to Study Abroad in Tuscania

 The campus of Lorenzo di Medici in Tuscania is located inside the walls of the town’s medieval center.
 The school’s weathered stone exterior, consistent throughout this very old part of town, reveals little of the sleek, modern interior of the facility.
 With campuses also in Rome and Florence, this private educational institution has flourished since its founding in 1973.
 Courses at Lorenzo di Medici pertain closely to arts, literature, culture, history, and language.
-Favorite classes among students in Tuscania are the Food of Italy, Travel Writing, Photography, Italian Cinema and Theater, and the Wines of Italy.
+Favorite classes among students in Tuscania are the Food of Italy, Travel Writing, Photography, Italian Cinema and Theater, and the Wines of Italy

 Four month-long spring and fall terms are offered along with a month-long summer semester that provides an exclusive opportunity for hands-on participation at an archeological excavation site of ancient Etruscan ruins.
 The warm late-summer weather and seasonal changes in autumn and early winter makes studying in Tuscania in the fall semester an eminent choice.